Skills

 • 🗂️ Manage workspace artifacts and skills — CRUD on artifacts/, files/, skills/

-• 🔍 Programmatic access to memory — read insights, record views, run analytics
+• 🔍 Programmatic access to memory — read insights, record views, run analytics, query the entity registry

 It is not designed for: